ClementNC/Handwritten-Digit-Recognition/README.md

 # Handwritten-Digit-Recognition
-This program reads and try to distinguish the digit that you write.
+This program reads and try to identify any digit that you write.